flori/betterplace_apidocs/sections/client_project_statistics.md

 <td>

-How many cents are donated through the client's donation page and forwarded from the clients donation pool or matching funds of this client.
+How many cents are donated through the client's donation page and forwarded from the clients donation pool.

 </td>